Celebrate Retirement with These Retirement Party Ideas! The Best Tips for Planning a Memorable Retirement Commemoration! Fete! Gala! Get Together!

-- If they are relocating, you could plan a party around their new location.
+- The Re locator: If they are relocating, you could plan a party around their new location.
 A Costa Rican party could have jungle decorations and everyone could wear Hawaiian shirts for example.

-- You can decorate for the party by taking cues from the retirees life or accomplishments.
+- Focus on Accomplishments: You can decorate for the party by taking cues from the retirees life or accomplishments.
 Devote different tables to different hobbies, jobs or roles from their personal history.

-- You could do a “This is Your Life” party where you recount the retiree’s entire biography with pictures, speeches and surprise guest appearances.
+- This is Your Life: You could do a “This is Your Life” party where you recount the retiree’s entire biography with pictures, speeches and surprise guest appearances.

 4. Do Involve Family and Friends from Outside of Work